 Some pages contain a circle subdivided into two halves, with one half further split into two quarters.
 This design is very similar to a medieval stylized world map referred to as a T-O map.
 The three sections of the T-O map refer to the continents of Europe, Asia and Africa.
 These maps may be seen on the following pages:

 The Voynich MS contains very few recognisable Christian symbols (indeed, there are few recognisable symbols from any known religion).
 However, in fol.
-79v, the woman in the top left of the picture holds a crucifix and is illuminated by radiance coming down from above
+79v, the woman in the top left of the picture holds a cross and is illuminated by radiance coming down from above

 In the absence of evidence to the contrary, it has to be assumed that, if the Voynich MS contains meaningful text, this text is related with the illustrations.
 Some examples of how this may help in the decipherment of the MS are given below.